adzierzanowski/intel8080/README.md

     $ make

-It may be bugged but works for me.
+It may be bugged but works for me (macOS Mojave, clang).

 # Resources